yoyo-xyy/emg2qwerty-project-models/README.md

 # EMG2QWERTY Project Models

 This repository contains the critical files for the C147/247 Final Project (Winter 2025, Professor Jonathan Kao) at UCLA.
 The project builds upon the `emg2qwerty` dataset and codebase from Meta, focusing on surface electromyography (sEMG) decoding for touch typing on a QWERTY keyboard.
-We implement and compare three models—Transformer, LSTM, and hybrid GRU-CNN—against the baseline, achieving improved character error rates (CER) for single-subject decoding.
+We implement and compare three models—LSTM, Hybrid GRU-CNN, and Transformer—against the baseline, achieving improved character error rates (CER) for single-subject decoding.

 ## Project Overview